viplavsomkuwar77/opentelemetry-microservices-devops/docker/README.md

 ## Docker Deployment

-All microservices in this project are containerized using Docker.
+Selected microservices in this project are containerized using Docker.

-Docker images are built for each service and used by Kubernetes for deployment.
+Docker images are built for individual services and used by Kubernetes for deployment.
 The Docker setup supports:

 - Consistent runtime environments
 - Easy service isolation
 - Seamless integration with CI/CD pipelines

 Docker Compose and Make were used during local development to spin up the OpenTelemetry demo stack for testing and validation.